-Welsh choir attend royal celebration
+Welsh choirs attend royal celebration

 - Reality Check: Who's paying for the royal wedding?

-Choir spokesman Lyn Gauntlett said it will be a "fantastic experience" for the choir.
+Caldicot choir's spokesman Lyn Gauntlett said it was a "fantastic experience" for the choir while Mike Williams from London-based Côr y Boro described the event as a "great opportunity".

-"We are over the moon to be invited to sing at the event, and the icing on the cake really is that the Duke and Duchess of Sussex will be there too.
+Mr Gauntlett said: "We are over the moon to be invited to sing at the event, and the icing on the cake really is that the Duke and Duchess of Sussex will be there too.

 "We'll be singing a mixture of songs, including around four or five traditional Welsh numbers."